mootools/mootools-core/Docs/Plugins/Accordion.md

 1. *toggler* - (element) The toggler for the Element being displayed.
 2. *element* - (element) The Element being displayed.

-#### Properties:

-1. togglers  - (*array*) The collection of Elements that are clicked to open sections of the Accordion.
-2. elements  - (*array*) The collection of Elements representing the sections that expand and collapse.
-3. container - (*element* or *boolean* false) An element that contains all the togglers and elements.
-The container is optional, so if not specified in the options this property is false.
-4. previous  - (*integer*) The current open section.

 ### Examples:

 	var myAccordion = new Accordion($$('.togglers'), $$('.elements'), {